3D Structure of Antimicrobial Peptides

 3. Structural classification of antimicrobial peptides

-Host defense antimicrobial peptides are classified into four families (Wang, 2010): alpha (α), beta (β), alphabeta (αβ), and non-alphabeta (non-αβ) based on the types of secondary structures.
+Host defense antimicrobial peptides are classified into four families (Wang, 2017): alpha (α), beta (β), alphabeta (αβ), and non-alphabeta (non-αβ) based on the types of secondary structures.
 The α family consists of AMPs with helical structures (e.g. magainins and LL-37).
 The β family is composed of AMPs with beta-strands (e.g. human α-defensins).
-While the αβ family comprises both α-helical and β-strands in the 3D structure (e.g. β-defensins), the non-αβ family (also referred to as extended structures by others) contains neither α-helical nor β-strands (e.g. indolicidin).
+While the αβ family comprises both α-helical and β-strands in the 3D structure (e.g. β-defensins), the non-αβ family contains neither α-helical nor β-strands (e.g. indolicidin).
 These four families of AMP structures are represented in the main page of this database.
 Additional examples are provided below to illustrate structural diversity.

 4. Structural viewing of antimicrobial peptidesYou can rotate and view the 3D structure of each antimicrobial peptide from the APD if the coordinates are deposited in the PDB.
 For example, you can view the LL-37 structure here.

 5. Structural statistics of antimicrobial peptidesA list of antimicrobial peptdes with a defined 3D structure can be obtained by searching the APD database.
 The statistics of a variety of structures is also provided in this database.
 Go to the Statistic Interface.